Kile/Killua/README.md

 ## What you need to run Killua locally

+First, set up a virtual environment.
+Do so with `python3 -m venv env; source env/bin/activate`.
+To leave the virtual environment after you are done, simply run `deactivate`

-`requirements.txt` contains the libraries you'll need and probably a few more, I was just too lazy to delete the ones I don't use.
+`requirements.txt` contains the libraries you'll need and probably a few more.
 To install the libraries use `pip3 install -r requirements.txt`

 You will need a mongodb account.
 Why do I use mongodb and not sql?
 In my opinion mongo is easier to use and you can manually add and remove data